Ali-Mansourr/MediaCollectionTracker/README.md

 - **Notes Support**: Add personal notes for each media item
 - **Mobile Responsive**: Works perfectly on desktop, tablet, and mobile devices
 - **Data Persistence**: JSON file storage for simplicity and portability
+- **🚀 Live Deployment**: Deployed and accessible online for testing

 ## Technology Stack